 GLOBAL COALITION TO FIGHT

-Founded in 2018 by Europol, the World Economic Forum and Refinitiv, the Coalition brings to together different key players in the fight against financial crime and seeks to achieve its overarching purpose of mitigating financial crime by identifying key weaknesses in the current system, advocating for tangible reforms at political and policy level, and make the global anti-money laundering framework more effective.
+Founded in 2018, the Coalition brings together different key players in the fight against financial crime and seeks to achieve its overarching purpose of mitigating financial crime by identifying key weaknesses in the current system, advocating for tangible reforms at political and policy level, and make the global anti-money laundering framework more effective.

 The main objectives of the Coalition are to: